Sidiq0/E-Voting/README.md

 # E-Voting Project

-An online voting system for the student activity units at your campus, featuring admin and user dashboards.
+An online voting system for the student activity units at campus, featuring admin and user dashboards.
 This project utilizes AdminLTE 3 for the bootstrap template and Chart.js for displaying vote counts.

 ## Table of Contents